canonical/open-documentation-academy/multipass/macOS.md

 ltsInstance             Running           192.168.64.3     Ubuntu 22.04 LTS
 ```

-We have two instances currently running, the primary instance and our LTS machine with customised specs.
-Our breezy-liger instance is still listed, but its state is “Deleted”.
-We can recover this instance by running `multipass recover breezy-liger `, but for right now let’s delete the instance permanently by running `multipass purge`.
-Running `multipass list` again confirms the instance is now permanently deleted:
+The result shows that you have two instances running, the "primary" instance and the LTS machine with customised specs.
+The "breezy-liger" instance is still listed, but its state is "Deleted".
+You can recover this instance by running `multipass recover breezy-liger`.
+But for now, delete the instance permanently by running `multipass purge`.
+Then run `multipass list` again to confirm that the instance has been permanently deleted.

 ```plain
 $ multipass list